-If you spend any amount of time researching private real estate investment opportunities, you will no doubt come across the industry standard “sensitivity table.”
-It is a table of projected returns that illustrates a variety of return outcomes: if rents go down by X, if cap rates go up by Y, if occupancy goes down Z, and so on.
-Ostensibly, the objective is to present the reader/potential investor some level of comfort that “in a downside scenario, capital is still protected.”
+If you spend any amount of time researching private real estate investment opportunities, you will come across the industry standard sensitivity table: Projected returns based on a variety of outcomes such as rent decreases, cap rates, occupancy.
+The objective is to present the reader/potential investor some level of comfort that in a downside scenario, “capital is still protected”.

-In reality, bull markets paper over most mistakes.
-Negative surprises on any individual investment stand a good chance of being blessed into irrelevance by broad fundamental growth.
-Properties purchased with little margin of safety may still produce healthy returns for investors despite underperforming the initial projections.
-That doesn’t mean it was an appropriate investment decision.
+In reality, bull markets paper over most underwriting mistakes.
+Negative surprises on any individual investment can be overlooked by broad market growth.
+Even properties with little margin of safety may still produce healthy returns initially despite underperforming the initial projections.

-No matter what range of sensitivities are run, every number on that page is underpinned by a baseline assumption that the capital markets are functioning, that leases are still occurring, that credit is available, etc. But for brief periods of time in the financial markets, that is not the case.
-Each of the past three decades has experienced weeks, months, or longer, where uncertainty has been so high that markets were momentarily paralyzed.
+In any investment scenario, the baseline assumption is that the capital markets are functioning: Leases are still occurring, credit is available, etc. But for brief periods of time in the financial markets, that is not the case.
 It no longer matters whether rents are 10% less than expectations if your loan comes due and you cannot find a replacement lender or if a handful of tenants go bankrupt and you are not sufficiently well-capitalized to hold the asset through a period of disruption.